w1ngo/Capstone/README.md

 In order to use this repo successfully, clone the repository onto your host machine.
-	If using a Windows machine, enable and use a Debian distro on WSL, and do all development through the command line, otherwise the building process will not work.
+	If using a Windows machine, enable and use a Debian distro on WSL, and do all development through the command line to get as close to the target ennvironment as possible, however some required packages are limited to running on a Raspberry Pi.

-Sourcing the init.sh script in the shell_scripts folder should download and compile
+Sourcing the init.sh script in the shell_scripts folder should update the device
-	the needed opencv files.
+    and install the required packages and modules.

 Updates will be posted to the Github periodically (aiming for about once a week).
 ________________________________________________________________________________________